-- Utilize the NMB OIS staff as a resource for information regarding IT applications relevant to mediation. - As available, train mediators and the parties in the use of IT applications relevant to mediation. - Where appropriate, mediators will offer the use of IT applications relevant to mediation to conduct remote mediation sessions.
+- Utilize the NMB OIS staff as a resource for information regarding IT applications relevant to mediation. - Train mediators and the parties in the use of IT applications relevant tomediation.
+Video Conferencing has become a dominant and effective tool to provide mediation services to our parties. - Where appropriate, mediators will continue to offer the use of IT applications relevant to mediation to conduct remote mediation sessions.

+Arbitration Goals

-Arbitration Goals Office of Arbitration Services (OAS)
+Office of Arbitration Services (OAS)

-Arbitration Strategic Goal: To facilitate the settlement of disputes arising from the implementation or interpretation of existing agreements covering rates of pay, work rules, and working conditions.
+Arbitration Strategic Goal: To facilitate the settlement of disputes arising from the implementation or interpretation of existing collective bargaining agreements covering rates of pay, work rules, and working conditions.

-Once a collective bargaining agreement is in place, disagreements regarding whether the terms of the agreement being adhered to are referred to as "minor disputes."
-By statute, the NMB may assign arbitrators to decide minor disputes.
+Once a collective bargaining agreement (CBA) is in place, disputes arising over the interpretation of the CBA are referred to as "minor disputes".
+By statute, the NMB assigns arbitrators to decide minor disputes.
 In the rail industry, the NMB also pays the arbitrator's fees and costs.
-A major non-statutory program of the NMB grievance mediation offers a consensual method for resolving minor disputes short of arbitration that reduces costs to the parties and the taxpayers, and can accelerate resolution.
+Grievance mediation is a non-statutory program in which parties voluntarily agree to use NMB mediators to resolve minor disputes outside of arbitration.
+This program reduces the backlog of cases waiting to be heard in arbitration.
+It also reduces arbitration expenses which benefit both the parties and the taxpayers, and often lead to a faster, more durable resolution of disputes.